Board of Trustees

 Charlie is Chair of Carers Leeds and has been a trustee since 2014.
 He has had many roles in his working life – programmer, systems analyst, market researcher, practice manager and so on, and has also founded and led a number of businesses including a patent agency, a textile firm and a software house.

 Charlie has been involved with servant leadership for many years.
 He hope to bring this experience, and his extensive experience of the commercial world, into his role as a trustee.

-Paul is a partner in Leeds-based 3volution solicitors.
-Specialising in employment law, he has over 20 years experience of advising employers on all areas of Human Resources (HR) issues, including staff transfer issues.
+Paul is a partner in the Leeds office of national law firm Gateley Plc.
+Specialising in employment law, he has over 20 years experience of advising employers on all areas of Human Resources issues, including staff transfer issues.
 He brings this wealth of experience to our board and regularly advises on employment law matters.

 Paul is also an accomplished trainer.
 He has delivered training around the world, and is able to design and deliver training on a wide range of matters for both HR specialists and line managers.

 Andy is a carer for his partner and has been connected within the care sector on a strategic level for a number of years.
 Both within his role at Carers Leeds and also as a governor of Leeds and York NHS Partnership Foundation

 Trust, he utilises his management and organisation skills gained from his previous employment.

 He also volunteers for Leeds MIND, sits on the NHS Mental Health Vocational Strategy Group and is a member of Yorkshire and Humberside Learning Partnership Focus Group.

 Sam is a qualified Management Accountant and has extensive strategic management experience.
 Operating in an international company she has valuable experience in influencing, communication and personal leadership.
 Sam regularly advises Carers Leeds on financial management and works closely with our Finance Manager to ensure we have robust and clear financial reporting.